mgvienna/Ignition2015_week5/README.md

   1. How do you pass a local variable to a partial?
   1. What's the magical Rails shortcut for rendering a User?
 A bunch of Users?
   1. What are asset tags and why are they used?
-1. By yourself, complete the [Odin Project: Basic Routes, Views and Controllers](http://www.theodinproject.com/ruby-on-rails/basic-routes-views-and-controllers)
+1. (By Monday 3/9) By yourself, complete the [Odin Project: Basic Routes, Views and Controllers](http://www.theodinproject.com/ruby-on-rails/basic-routes-views-and-controllers)
   1. Skip step 1 of the Application Skeleton section.
 As we did last week, you will:
     1. Create a new Rails workspace on C9
     1. Add `/.c9` to your `.gitignore` file